 Now please take my poll below.

 I suspect we’ll only see a few affirmatives here.
 This one is very difficult because you have to be in a sweet spot to achieve this.

-- Poor people can’t save because everything goes to cover the cost of living.
+- Lower income workers can’t save because almost everything goes to cover the cost of living.

 - High income earners pay a ton of taxes and their earnings curve rises too fast.
 Their net worth can’t catch up.

 You’d need to be in a sweet spot where you can save and invest consistently over many years to have a chance.
 Another way to achieve this is to earn outsized returns on your investments early on.
 Earning big returns on your investment will push your net worth curve up fast.
-Investing in real estate might be another short cut because rental income doesn’t count as earned income.
+Investing in real estate might be another short cut because rental income is not earned income.
 A big inheritance probably would help a lot as well.

 For 2018, Joe plans to diversify his passive income by investing in US heartland real estate through RealtyShares.
 He has 3 rental units in Portland and he believes the local market is getting overpriced.

 Joe highly recommends Personal Capital for DIY investors.
 He logs on to Personal Capital almost daily to check his cash flow and net worth.
 They have many useful tools that will help every investor analyze their portfolio and plan for retirement.